Blackymas/NSPanel_HA_Blueprint/docs/customization.md

       return (id(current_page).state == "screensaver");
 ```

-&nbsp;
 ### Deep sleep
 In this example, the panel will deep sleep for 7 hours, starting at 23:00:00 every day, for its maximum energy saving.

-During this time, nothing will be shown, the screen will be off and therefore no response to touch, and the panel will be disconnected from Wi-Fi, but you can still wake-up the panel by pressing one of the hardware buttons (the left one in this example):
+During this time, nothing will be shown, the screen will be off and therefore no response to touch, and the panel will be disconnected from Wi-Fi,
+but you can still wake-up the panel by pressing one of the hardware buttons (the left one in this example):

 ```yaml
 # Define the wake-up button.
 Use pin 14 for left button or pin 27 for right button